chiaragerosa/chiaragerosa.github.io/_portfolio/pole-progress.md

 collection: portfolio
 ---

 I started learning pole in January 2022.
-This is a space to record my progress.
+This is a space to record progress.

 **February 2022**